mesonbuild/meson/docs/markdown/Reference-manual.md

   You can also specify multiple restrictions by passing a list to this keyword argument, such as: `['>=3.14.0', '<=4.1.0']`.

+If dependency_name is omitted, this returns a dependency object for which the found() method returns `false`.
+This can be used to represent a 'disabled dependency' and passed like any other dependency to the `dependencies:` keyword argument of a `build_target`.
+(*Added 0.44.0*).

 The returned object also has methods that are documented in the [object methods section](#dependency-object) below.